 Retrolisthesis Explained: When a Vertebra Slips Backward on MRI

-The word can sound alarming.
-Many people read it and worry their spine is “slipping out of place.”
-In many cases, retrolisthesis is a descriptive imaging finding.
-It is not a diagnosis by itself.
+The word can sound alarming — many people read it and worry their spine is “slipping out of place.”
+Usually it is a descriptive imaging finding, not a diagnosis.
 Its importance depends on the amount of slip, whether nerves are crowded, whether the level is unstable, and whether your symptoms match that level.

 - Anterolisthesis: the upper vertebra slips forward.